-- A description of the Marijuana Establishment's plan to obtain a liability insurance policy or otherwise meet the requirements of 935 CMR 500.105(10); - A detailed summary of the business plan for the Marijuana Establishment; - A detailed summary of operating policies and procedures for the Marijuana Establishment which shall include, but not be limited to, provisions for: a.
-Security, including specific plans for securing entrances and that all Finished d.
-Storage of Marijuana including, but not limited to, disposal procedures for unsold and unconsumed Marijuana Products;
+- -A description of the Marijuana Establishment's plan to obtain a liability insurance policy or otherwise meet the requirements of 935 CMR 500.105(10); - A detailed summary of the business plan for the Marijuana Establishment; - A detailed summary of operating policies and procedures for the Marijuana Establishment which shall include, but not be limited to, provisions for:

-Marijuana and Finished Marijuana Products are kept out of plain sight and not visible from a public place;
+a.
+Security, including specific plans for securing entrances and that all Finished Marijuana and Finished Marijuana Products are kent out of plain sight and not - Marijuana and Finished Marijuana Products are kept out of plain sight and not visible from a public place; - b.

-- b.
 Prevention of diversion; - c.
 Where applicable to Delivery Licensees, procedures to ensure the safe delivery of Finished Marijuana Products to Consumers and as permitted, to Patients and Caregivers;